kristinemlarson/gnssrefl/README.md

 4 character station name + day of year (3 characters) + '0.' + two character year  + 'o'

 In many cases Hatanaka compressed formats are used by data archives.
-These haev a 'd' instead an 'o' at the end of the filename.
+These have a 'd' instead an 'o' at the end of the filename.

 We are working to make a NMEA reader for this software package.

-### rinex2snr - making SNR files from RINEX files <a name="module1"></a>
+### rinex2snr - extracting SNR data from RINEX files <a name="module1"></a>

 The international standard for sharing GNSS data is called the [RINEX format](https://www.ngs.noaa.gov/CORS/RINEX211.txt).